MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-The Azure Stack HCI, version 23H2 operating system is installed locally on each server in your cluster.
+This article describes the steps needed to install the Azure Stack HCI, version 23H2 operating system locally on each server in your cluster.

 [!INCLUDE [important](../../includes/hci-preview.md)]